kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## The Old Way

-You copied and pasted between systems.
+You copied and pasted between systems
-Developers built APIs for each connection.
+Developers built APIs for each connection
-Each integration had unique rules.
+Each integration had unique rules
 Security and privacy were hard to manage

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.